ANFTechTeam/ANFCapacityReport/README.md

 A PowerShell script to check and remediate capacity issues with Azure NetApp Files volumes.

+## Change Log
+    3/24/2021 - Adding instructions to run against all Azure subscriptions (see below)

 ## Install the Az.NetAppFiles PowerShell Module

     Install-Module -Name Az.NetAppFiles -AllowClobber -Force